tomicapretto/etc/lessons/lesson_02.md

 ### Section Recap

 * Straight lines are powerful building blocks for statistical modeling
-* Parameters in the linear function have an interpretable meaning
-    * In this special case the parameter equivalent to the average
-    * They are important to understand what the model wants to tell
-    * Expertise comes with practice!
-* Uncertainty quantification for free.
-Going Bayesian is great!
-    * Even for as things as simple as the mean
 * The simplest linear regression model we can build is a flat line.
     * It omits all the information from any available predictor
     * It assigns the same weight for all the fish
     * It is known as the intercept only model
+* Parameters in the linear function have an interpretable meaning
     * We discovered the learned intercept is equal to the mean response
+* In Bayesian Regression we get uncertainty quantification for free
+    * Even for as things as simple as the mean
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->